Kelronmos/SWI-V1-Module-1-10/README.md

 Later architecture may include additional modules and infrastructure, but those components are not represented as implemented features until they exist in code and are tested.

 ---
+Architectural Continuity

+This repository is a verified implementation foundation, not a replacement for the broader SWI architectural work that preceded it.

+Earlier SWI development explored deeper semantic, kernel-level, and higher-order architectural concepts.
+Those directions remain part of the broader research context of SWI, but they are intentionally not represented here as implemented capabilities unless they can be reconstructed, tested, and verified.

+The purpose of this repository is to establish a reproducible foundation from which those higher-level layers can be rebuilt.

+This distinction is important:

+Architecture describes where SWI is intended to go.
+Implementation demonstrates what SWI can currently prove.

+Neither replaces the other.

+As development continues, architectural concepts will be promoted into the implementation only when their definitions, mechanisms, tests, and limitations can be demonstrated in code.

+---

 License